jensarps/IDBWrapper/README.md

 You may pass two parameters to the constructor: the first is an object with optional parameters, the second is a function reference to a function that is called when the store is ready to use.

-The options object may contain the following properties (default values are shown):
+The options object may contain the following properties (default values are shown -- all properties are optional):

 ```javascript
 {